marekhakala/cloudpasswordmanager/README.md

 ![CloudPasswordManager logo](Screenshots/cloudpasswordmanager_logo.png)

 The CloudPasswordManager is a rich web application that provides you password manager.
-The application was created in Ruby on Rails and UI part is written in Javascript.
+The application created in Ruby on Rails and UI part is written in Javascript.

 [Screenshots](Screenshots/)